 Breaking Down the Best Costa Rican Coffee Farm Tours

 Given the beauty and cultural heritage of Costa Rican coffee farms, Costa Rica Escapes incorporates coffee tours into many of its selective itineraries.
 Coffee farm tours generally begin with a guided tour by an expert, who demonstrates the entire process of handpicking the coffee, sorting the beans, drying them, and then roasting them on site.
-Afterward, visitors are invited to sample the fresh roasted beans through the traditional pour-over method.
+Afterward, visitors are invited to sample the freshly roasted beans through the traditional pour-over method.

 While there are many unique coffee farm tours in the country, the following is a list of the five best for providing English-speaking tours.
 For more information, the Icafe website includes an excellent breakdown of the coffee sectors in the country, with more details about coffee tours in each sector.

-Espiritu Santu Coffee Tour in Naranjo
+Espiritu Santo Coffee Tour in Naranjo

-What makes it great: The Espiritu Santu Coffee Tour is so comprehensive, the owners of this 640-acre plantation even built a traditional Costa Rican house just to demonstrate how Costa Rican forebears used to (and still!) brew their coffee.
+What makes it great: The Espiritu Santo Coffee Tour is so comprehensive, the owners of this 640-acre plantation even built a traditional Costa Rican house just to demonstrate how Costa Rican forebears used to (and still!) brew their coffee.

-Where: Doka Estate Tour in Alajuela
+Doka Estate Tour in Alajuela

 Café Britt Tour